org-trello/org-trello/README-dev.md

 - tag the latest commit from master using the $VERSION you submit to the script (defaulting to the version from the org-trello.el header)
 - push the tag to the upstream branch repository
 - trigger the package target from the Makefile (thus building a new package to the latest version)
-- push the package to marmalade (if you did the configuration for this, otherwise it will fail)
+- Then manual delivery of the tar to the github release page

 Note:
 - this is an orchestration of the [release.sh](./release.sh) script